 Turns out, renters have several legal rights that help protect you from situations like this.
 But many of us aren’t completely sure what our rights as tenants are.

-What rights do I have as a tenant?
+What are my rights as a renter?

 1. The right to live in a habitable residence